anshulxyz/anshulxyz.github.io/index.md

 {:.title}

 I am a software developer.
-In my free time I love exploring new programming languages and building side projects with them.
+In my free time I love exploring new programming languages and building projects with them.

 My other interests include playing football, skateboarding and sketching.